Decoupling and decay of two-point functions in a two-species (T)ASEP: Introduction and main results

 They form an $n\times n$ matrix $S = (S_{\alpha,\beta})_{\alpha,\beta \in \{1, \dots, n\}}$ known as the two-point function.
 The function $S_{\alpha,\beta}(j,t)$ quantifies the impact of a perturbation in the density of type-$\beta$-particles at the origin at time $0$ on the average density of type-$\alpha$-particles at site $j$ at time $t$.
 It fulfils

 with $C$ being called the susceptibility matrix.
-Note that $C$ is symmetric and non-negative, and we assume $C>0$ to avoid having components that do not evolve over time.
+Note that $C$ is symmetric and non-negative, and we assume $C>0$ (that is, $C$ is positive definite) to avoid having components that do not evolve over time.
 Moreover, defining the matrix $A$ with components

 the following identity holds: